aws-samples/aws-modernization-with-sysdig/content/1-install/_index.md

 weight: 20
 ---

+{{% notice info %}}
+None of these installers enable Fargate Runtime Threat Detection.
+For this feature, it is required to follow a different installation method (covered in [Module 4.3](/4-thread-detection/3-fargate.html)).
+{{% /notice %}}

 In this first section you will learn:
 - How to deploy Sysdig Secure for Cloud
   - [with Terraform](/1-install/1-terraform.html)